'DWTS': Iman Shumpert On Flawless 'Us'-Inspired Performance

 "I'm just really impressed she had the bravery to come up with that dance," Shumpert marveled.

-"I said, 'Your gonna grab me by my neck and your gonna throw me,'" Karagach recalled.
+"I said, 'You're gonna grab me by my neck and you're gonna throw me,'" Karagach recalled.

 "I didn't tell her I wanted to do that!"
 Shumpert quickly added, laughing.